google/clasp/tests/README.md

 ## Configuration using Travis

 > Note: The build may fail due to API quota limits.
-To solve this, wait a few minutes and then rebuild Travis.
+To solve this, wait 24 hours and then rebuild Travis.

 [Travis](https://travis-ci.org/) automatically build and run tests on `clasp` for.